Yeet-Masta/murkmodTempFix/README.md

 > [!WARNING]
 > murkmod is not officially tested on any release milestone past `v118` (`pheonix`).
 It will likely continue to work on future versions, but use caution with anything >`v122`.
+> with integrated policyedit, it should be possible to modify user policies by simply changing the scope from user to machine; this also negates the need for pollen entirely. this'll ideally allow you to boot modern (132+) versions while still having control over policies!!

 Enter developer mode (either while enrolled or unenrolled) and boot into ChromeOS.
 Connect to WiFi, but don't log in.
 Open VT2 by pressing `Ctrl+Alt+F2 (Forward)` and log in as `root`.
 Run the following command: